310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Keito v2 %}
-… I had to.
+…I had to.
 Boys only grow stronger with every tear they shed.
 {% endbubble %}

 {% bubble Kuro past %}